-General election: What you need to know - BBC News
+General election: What you need to know

 You can vote either by post or by proxy - which is where you appoint someone else to register your vote on your behalf.
 To do that you can download the form here.
 Whoever you nominate must be eligible to vote in the election themselves.

-If you want to post it, you need to apply at least 11 working days before the election.
-You have to get your form to your local electoral registration office by 5pm on 23 May.
+The deadline for applying to vote by proxy for 8 June was set as 5pm on Wednesday 31 May.
 Details of where to find your local registration office are on this site.

 Why is this a 'surprise' or 'snap' election'?

 Theresa May had said she wanted to wait until 2020 for the next scheduled election but changed her mind, in a move that took everyone by surprise.

-Prime ministers used to be free to hold an election whenever they felt like it - but under the 2011 Fixed Term Parliaments Act, a general election is supposed to take place every five years on the first Thursday in May, so the next one was scheduled for May 2020.
+Prime ministers used to be free to hold an election whenever they felt like it - but under the 2011 Fixed Term Parliaments Act, a general election is supposed to take place every five years on the first Thursday in May, which is why the next one was scheduled for May 2020.

-But an election can be called ahead of schedule for two reasons - if there is a vote of no confidence in the current government or if MPs vote for an early election by a two-thirds majority.
+But an election can be called ahead of schedule for two reasons - if there is a vote of "no confidence" in the current government, or if MPs vote for an early election by a two-thirds majority.
 Mrs May chose the second option, which was overwhelmingly backed by MPs, by 522 votes to 13.

-You have to go back to 1966 and Labour Prime Minister Harold Wilson, for the last example of a government holding an election after a short time in power to increase its number of MPs.
-In 1974 there were two elections eight months apart - but that was under different circumstances because no party won a majority in the Commons in the first one.
+You have to go back to 1966 and Labour Prime Minister Harold Wilson for the last example of a government holding an election after a short time in power to increase its number of MPs.

+In 1974, there were two elections eight months apart - but that was under different circumstances because no party won a majority in the Commons in the first one.

 When will the general election after this one be held?